 3. How to Get Formula Stains out of Baby Clothes

 Thoroughly soak the garment in cold water ASAP.
 Next, use a soft brush to scrub away as much of the formula as you can.
 If the stain persists, treat with our Natural Stain Remover and follow the steps from #1.

 Pro Tip: Since most baby formulas primarily consist of milk, they’re high in protein and should treated with an enzyme called protease.

 4. How to Remove Spit-up Stains

 Deal with spit-up by gently blotting it with cool water and a clean cloth.
 If you can't get around to it until later, try to remove any dry, crusty bits with a soft brush.

 Follow all of the same baby stain remover tips above, then wash on a warm cycle with a natural laundry detergent.

-For old urine stains, thoroughly spray the item with our Natural Stain Remover and let it soak for at least 15 minutes.
-Next, wash on a hot cycle.
-If the stains don’t lift immediately, reapply the stain remover and run for one more laundry cycle.
+If dealt with immediately, removing urine from baby clothes is pretty easy: Just rinse the item in cold water and toss in the washing machine.
+For older urine stains, thoroughly spray the item with Puracy Stain Remover, let it soak for at least an hour, and wash on a hot cycle.
+If the stains don’t disappear immediately, don't throw the item in the dryer!
+Reapply the stain remover and run for one more laundry cycle.